wagtail/wagtail/docs/getting_started/tutorial.md

 `base.html` refers to a parent template and must always be the first template tag used in a template.
 Extending from this template saves you from rewriting code and allows pages across your app to share a similar frame (by using block tags in the child template, you are able to override specific content within the parent template).

-`wagtailcore_tags` must also be loaded at the top of the template and provide additional tags to those provided by Django.
+`wagtail` must also be loaded at the top of the template and provide additional tags to those provided by Django.

 ![](../_static/images/tutorial/tutorial_3.png)